Cody Grace

-Cody Grace (born 19 March 1996) is an Australian professional Canadian football punter for the Edmonton Elks of the Canadian Football League (CFL).
+Cody Grace (born 19 March 1996) is an Australian professional Canadian football punter.

 Early life

 Grace grew up in Perth, Western Australia, where he attended Warwick Senior High School and played Australian rules football.

 College career

 Grace played college football for the Arkansas State Red Wolves from 2017 to 2019.

 Professional career

 Calgary Stampeders

-Grace was drafted in the first round, seventh overall by the Calgary Stampeders in the 2021 CFL Global Draft and signed with the team on 11 May 2021.
+Grace was drafted in the first round, seventh overall by the Calgary Stampeders in the 2021 CFL global draft and signed with the team on 11 May 2021.
 Following 2021 training camp, he won the job as the team's punter and played in his first career professional game on 7 August 2021, against the Toronto Argonauts.
 He played in 14 regular season games and had 78 punts with a 45.6-yard average.
 He was named a CFL Western All-Star at the end of the year and became the first Global player to win the award.